a8m/doqmentdb/README.md

 var connection = new (require('documentdb').DocumentClient)(CONFIG.HOST, CONFIG.OPTIONS);
 // Pass connection and database-name(<= auto-creating, e.g: `findOrCreate`) var db = new DoQmentDB(connection, 'test');
-// Create a CollectionManager instance, if `users` is not exist it will create one var users = db.use('users');
+// Create a CollectionManager instance, if `users` is not exist it will create one. var users = db.use('users');

 // Each http function returns a Promise with two specific methods: success and error.